How to activate and use Windows Boot Manager?

 • Restart your computer and press the F12 (or another key depending on your computer model) to display the boot menu.

-• Select your USB disk from the device list and press Enter.
+• Select your USB drive from the list of devices and press Enter.

 • Follow the on-screen instructions to install Windows 7.